-Government Code Section 54957; Education Code Section 32281

-(Check if applicable) THREAT TO PUBLIC SERVICES OR FACILITIES; CONSIDERATION OF TACTICAL RESPONSE PLAN

-Consultation with:

-Government Code Section 54957.6

-dovernment code section 34937.0

-(Check if CONFERENCE WITH LABOR NEGOTIATORS

-applicable) Agency designated representatives:

-(Specify names of designated representatives attending the closed session) (If circumstances necessitate the absence of a specified designated representative, an agent or designee may participate in place of the absent representative so long as the name of the agent or designee is announced at an open session held prior to the closed session)
+Government Code Section 54957; Education Code Section 32281 (Check if applicable) THREAT TO PUBLIC SERVICES OR FACILITIES; CONSIDERATION OF TACTICAL RESPONSE PLAN Consultation with: (Specify name of law enforcement agency and title of officer, or name of applicable agency representative and title.)
+Government Code Section 54957.6 (Check if applicable) CONFERENCE WITH LABOR NEGOTIATORS Agency designated representatives: (Specify names of designated representatives attending the closed session) (If circumstances necessitate the absence of a specified designated representative, an agent or designee may participate in place of the absent representative so long as the name of the agent or designee is announced at an open session held prior to the closed session) Employee Organization: (Specify name of organization representing employee or employees in question) Unrepresented Employee: (Specify position title of unrepresented employee who is the subject of the negotiations) Conferences between a public school employer and its negotiator are exempt from the Brown Act.
+(Government Code section 3549.1) Government Code Section 54957.8 (Check if MULTIJURISDICTIONAL LAW ENFORCEMENT AGENCY

-Employee

-Organization:

-(Specify name of organization representing employee or employees in question)

-Unrepresented Employee:

-(Specify position title of unrepresented employee who is the subject of the negotiations)

-Conferences between a public school employer and its negotiator are exempt from the Brown Act.
-(Government Code section 3549.1)

-Government Code Section 54957.8

-(Check if MULTIJURISDICTIONAL LAW ENFORCEMENT AGENCY

-applicable) CASE REVIEW/PLANNING